Nursing Scholarships for Students Living with Disabilities

 INCIGHT Scholarship

 Who Can Apply: Current residents of Washington, Oregon, or California with any type of documented disability may apply for this award.
-Each recipient must fulfill a community/volunteer service requirement.
+Each recipient must attend higher education, including graduate school, and provide enrollment verification to INCIGHT.

 LD Resources Assistive Technology Award